utap2/utap2/docs/rst/installation.rst

 SINGULARITY_CLUSTER_COMMAND
                                     Singularity command on the cluster.

-                                    **For example:** if singularity is installed as module named Singularity on the cluster, then command will be :”ml
+                                    **For example:** if singularity is installed as module named Singularity on the cluster, then command will be: ”ml
                                     Singularity”

                                     **The default is:** SINGULARITY_CLUSTER_COMMAND=None